Prerequisites¶

 Purpose: Choose Management.

-Default Gateway: Set to 10.10.0.1.
+Default Gateway: 10.10.0.1.

 Sites: Associate with your Netris site.